Bahati308/Bahati308.github.io/README.md

-# Bahati308.github.io
-#BRIAN PATRICK BAHATI
+# BRIAN PATRICK BAHATI

-Open-Source Developer | Cybersecurity Enthusiast | Ethical Hacker
+# Open-Source Developer | Cybersecurity Enthusiast | Ethical Hacker

 I am a passionate open-source developer with a strong foundation in cybersecurity, ethical hacking, and computer networking.
 With a keen interest in computer science, I thrive on creating innovative solutions that enhance security and usability for diverse systems.